-Registration with the College of Midwives of British Columbia (CMBC) is required in order for an individual to practice midwifery in British Columbia (BC).
+Registration with the BC College of Nurses and Midwives (BCCNM) is required in order for an individual to practice midwifery in British Columbia (BC).

-- General registration – Midwives who hold this class of registration are permitted to practice independently in the full scope of midwifery care in BC.
-If you have been a general or full registrant for less than one year in the jurisdiction of origin, you will be subject to CMBC’s Policy on New Registrant Requirement.
+- Practising midwife registration – Midwives who hold this class of registration are permitted to practice in the full scope of midwifery care in BC.
+If you have been a full practising registrant for less than one year in the jurisdiction of origin, you will be subject to BCCNM’s Policy on New Registrant Requirement.

-- Conditional registration – If you have conditions or restrictions on your registration in the jurisdiction of origin or do not meet the requirements for General registration, you may be granted Conditional registration.
-This registration class allows an individual to practice as a midwife by completing educational upgrading courses or a period of supervised practice during a monitored and specific time period.
+- Provisional midwife registration – If you have practice limitations, restrictions or conditions on your registration in the jurisdiction of origin or do not meet the requirements for Practising midwife registration, you may be granted Provisional midwife registration.
+This registration class allows an individual to practice as a midwife with limits and conditions while completing educational upgrading courses or a period of supervised practice during a monitored and specific time period to address deficiencies in the knowledge, skills or abilities required for Practising midwife registration.

-For more information, refer to CMBC’s Policy on Inter-provincial Registration Reciprocity.
+For more information, refer to BCCNM’s Policy on Inter-provincial Registration Reciprocity

-Instructions on how a midwife registered in other Canadian jurisdictions can seek midwife registration with CMBC are provided below.
+Instructions on how a midwife registered in other Canadian jurisdictions can seek midwife registration with BCCNM are provided below.

 Application and Process